*For more detailed information, please download the PDF file.

 Main Features of the Exhibition

-●The exhibition is the fruit of an academic collaboration between the University Museum, the University of Tokyo and the Royal Botanic Gardens, Kew.
-It is the first exhibition of the “Intermediatheque Natural History Series.”
+●The exhibition is the fruit of a partnership between the University Museum, the University of Tokyo and Uppsala University.
+It is the second exhibition of the “Intermediatheque Natural History Series.”
 The Intermediatheque will further develop this exhibition series in the future, with various international academic institutions.

 +81 3 5777 8600 (Hello Dial)